spinlabiitg/spinlabiitg.github.io/_pages/home.md

 </div>

 **We are new.
 Say Hi!**\
-We are curious to learn new topics.
-Feel free to drop [Neeraj]({{ site.url }}{{ site.baseurl }}/team) an [email](mailto:neerajs@iitg.ac.in) if you wish to interact with us.
-We will be happy to learn about the challenges you are tackling and discuss ways for collaborating with you.
+To interact with us, feel free to drop an [email](mailto:neerajs@iitg.ac.in) to [Neeraj]({{ site.url }}{{ site.baseurl }}/team).
+We will be happy to learn about the challenges you are tackling, and if it helps, discuss ways to collaborating with you.
-(Thanks to <a href="https://jvbalen.github.io/notes/waveform.html" target="_blank" rel="noopener noreferrer">Jan Van Balen</a> for the gif).
+(Thanks to <a href="https://jvbalen.github.io/notes/waveform.html" target="_blank" rel="noopener noreferrer">Jan Van Balen</a> for the GIF).
 <hr>

 **What is**
 <div markdown="0">
 <ul>
 <li><details><summary>Sensing (click)</summary><quote>
   <details><summary>We are immersed in signals, and it is by sensing them that we get data into our brain.
-The biological sensors, like eyes and ears, have evolved to work under neurophysiological constraints.
+These sensors, like eyes and ears, have evolved to work under neurophysiological and evolutionary constraints.
 Exploring human intelligence by understanding the very first step of how a continuous-time (or space) signal (like image, sound, text, odor, etc.) is converted to a discrete sequence of samples in the peripheral sensory system will benefit the design of efficient sampling strategies for various kinds of sensory data.
   </summary>
   </details>
 </quote></details>
 </li>
 <li> <details><summary>Perception (click)</summary><quote>
-  <details><summary>The discrete sequence of samples are processed by the human brain to obtain quantitative (or qualitative) estimates of the attributes of the sensory signal.
+  <details><summary>The sensed signal is processed by the human brain to obtain quantitative (or qualitative) estimates of the attributes of the sensory signal.
 This process is referred to as perception.
 While listening to music we perceive the loudness, pitch, timbre, location, and distance etc., of the sound source.
-Similar estimates for other signals are obtained by us before we built a mental model the outside world.
-In certain ways, perception is analogous to feature extraction in machine learning.
-Knowing what humans perceive, and designing mathematical models which enables predicting human perception is a challenging problem in AI.
+Similar estimates for other sensory signals are obtained by the brain.
+This enables the brain to build a mental model of the outside world.
+In a way, perception is analogous to the feature extraction step in machine learning.
+Knowing what humans perceive, and designing mathematical models which enables predicting human perception is a challenging (and rewarding) problem in artificial intelligence.
   </summary>
   </details>
 </quote></details>